 The rest of this work is structured as follows: In \autoref{sec:background}, we review the necessary basics of the quantum computing compilation flow and the respective software stack to keep this work self-contained.
 Afterwards, \autoref{sec:benchmarking} reviews the \mbox{state of the art} on how this quantum software stack is currently evaluated and benchmarked---motivating the benchmark suite proposed in this paper.
-Based on that, \autoref{sec:detail_section} introduces the resulting benchmark suite and its core traits, before \autoref{sec:conclusion} concludes this work.
+Based on that, \autoref{sec:detail_section} introduces the resulting benchmark suite and its core traits, before the generated benchmarks are evaluated in~\autoref{sec:eval}. \autoref{sec:conclusion} concludes this work.